 - Rosemarie Wong, Owner of The Ranee of Sarawak -

 With a Bachelor of Arts degree in printed textiles for Fashion (Central St.Martins) and a Diploma in Interior Design (Chelsea College of Art & Design), Rosemarie has always had a lifelong passion for indigenous handicrafts and heritage buildings.
 As the owner and creative designer of The Ranee Boutique Suites, The Marian Boutique Lodging House, The Granary Kitchen+Bar and The Ranee Artisan Gallery, Rosemarie has a definite mission: to create, connect and collaborate with local artisans to raise awareness and inspire change in the areas of preservation of crafts, heritage, helping to promote self-sufficiency and entrepreneurship in our developing economy.

 The Incidental Gift Shop

 Our story began in 2012 when we opened our 1st hotel, The Ranee Boutique Suites, a 24-room luxury boutique hotel in the heart of Kuching city.
-“Ranee” was the title for the Queen consort of the White Rajah of Sarawak, during the time of British rule of Sarawak (1841-1946).
+“Ranee” was the title for the Queen consort of the White Rajah of Sarawak, during the time of British rule of Sarawak, Borneo (1841-1946).

-Rosemarie was also responsible for the revival of the historic ex-boarding house for St.Mary’s Girl’s School, The Marian Boutique Lodging House.
-This black and white accomodation on Wayang Street now boasts the 2nd Ranee Artisan Gallery, carrying products from over various budding artisan and communities.
+Rosemarie was also responsible for the restoration and revival of an 1885 historic building, the ex-boarding house for St.Mary’s Girl’s School, Kuching, Sarawak, now The Marian Boutique Lodging House.
+This black and white accommodation boasts the 2nd Ranee Artisan Gallery, carrying products from even more budding artisans and communities.